fordprefect480/owensymes-hugo/blog/content/projects/personal-website.md

 An experiment to learn more about JAMstack and static site generation in general.

+Have set up Continuous Delivery such that a GitHub Action is triggered on push, compiling the site and publishing to an Azure Static Web App.

 Will use as a launch point for my other pet projects.

 ![Blog](https://www.owen.nz/blog_screenshot.png)